michael-a-davis/tiny-island/README.md

 The current version of Tiny Island can be tested here: https://michael-a-davis.github.io/tiny-island/

 ## Release Notes

+### Alpha 1.0.1
+Fixed the perimeter bug so that users can walk closer to the shores.
+May add the ability to walk on the actual perimeter of the island.

 ### Alpha 1.0
 New updated version due to lots of changes - primarily to the concept of the game.
 Tiny Town is now Tiny Island!
 The path-building module has taken a back seat to the new functions I am implementing.